-Schedule 4 of the Licensing (Scotland) 2005 lists the following mandatory conditions that must be applied to every occasional licence.
-These can be found at www.aberdeenshire.gov.uk
+Schedule 4 of the Licensing (Scotland) 2005 has a set of mandatory conditions that must be applied to every occasional licence.

 The Board has agreed a pool of local conditions that reflect the licensing objectives, following consultation with the Chief Constable and the Licensing Standards Officers.

-These conditions were approved by the Board on 31st March 2010.
-These conditions will apply on the recommendation of the Chief Constable or the Licensing Standards Officers.
-Not every condition will apply to every licence applied for and, indeed, there will be licences issued where none of the local conditions apply.
-These conditions are attached to this note and referred to for information purposes.
+These conditions form Appendix 3 to the Board's Statement of Licensing Policy.

+Not every local condition will apply to every licence applied for and, indeed, there may be occasions where licences are issued and none of the local conditions apply.